Leonard is the brightest comet all year. Here's how to see it

 Exactly how bright a comet will appear to observers on Earth can be difficult to determine, and often a matter of intense speculation among amateur and professional astronomers alike.
 Leonard is no different.

-But for people who saw Comet Neowise in the summer of 2020, Leonard might come as something of a disappointment, says Peter Veres, an astronomer at the Minor Planet Center at the Harvard-Smithsonian Center for Astrophysics.
+But for people who saw the Neowise comet in the summer of 2020, Leonard might be something of a disappointment, says Peter Veres, an astronomer at the Minor Planet Center at the Harvard-Smithsonian Center for Astrophysics.

 "I wouldn't say this comet will be spectacular if you compare it to Comet Neowise," Veres tells NPR.